ttpss930141011/NoTDL/README.md

 ## Overview

-**NoTDL** is a smart to-do list app designed to boost productivity and mental well-being.
-It prioritizes tasks based on urgency, importance, and cognitive load, helping users manage their responsibilities efficiently while maintaining a balanced mental state.
+**NoTDL** is a AI-powered to-do list app designed to boost productivity and mental well-being.
+It prioritizes tasks automatically based on urgency, importance, and cognitive load, helping users manage their responsibilities efficiently while maintaining a balanced mental state.